Thur 9 April

 at the Carnegie Rooms, Thetford

-JEFFREY HOLLAND & SU POLLARD are reunited to celebrate the laughter legacy of Master of Situation Comedy David Croft.
+JEFFREY HOLLAND & SUSIE BRANN are reunited to celebrate the laughter legacy of Master of Situation Comedy David Croft.
+With special guest SU POLLARD appearing virtually.

-So join the legendary Jeffrey Holland and Su Pollard, in conversation with Britain’s Comedy Historian Robert Ross, for a joy-filled wander down memory lane in salute to some of our finest SitComs.
+So join Jeffrey Holland and Susie Brann, in conversation with Britain’s Comedy Historian Robert Ross, for a joy-filled wander down memory lane in salute to some of our finest SitComs.
 Happiness Guaranteed.

 Tickets